sallen12/weighted_mv_scores/README.md

 Code to calculate weighted scoring rules in R. The weighted scores are discussed in [this paper](https://arxiv.org/abs/2202.12732).

+The weighted scores assume the forecasts are finite samples from a predictive distribution (i.e. ensemble forecasts).
+Arbitrary weight and chaining functions can be employed to emphasise particular outcomes.

 Weighted versions of the **continuous ranked probability score (CRPS)**, **inverse multiquadric score** (IMS), **energy score** (ES), and **variogram score** (VS) are included.

 In particular, the following univariate weighted scores can be calculated: